Jossyking99/Python-Projects_Beginners-Level/Calculator/README.md

-A simple calculator that performs basic arithmetic operations
+A simple calculator that performs basic arithmetic operations for a user